NTUEE-ESLab/2017Fall-SmartShoe/README.md

 ## SmartShoe-sender

-To use SmartShoe-sender, the sender must send data through pressing the force sensor.
-SmartShoe-sender provides four different alphabets to send by default(A,B,C,D).
-Each alphabet would correspond to a specific pattern of pressing the force sensor.
-Instead of having the user to learn data encoding protocols, SmartShoe lets the sender to customize how each input should be like.
+To use SmartShoe-sender, the sender must send data by pressing the force sensor.
+SmartShoe-sender provides four types of letters to send by default(A,B,C,D).
+Each letter would correspond to a specific pattern of pressing the force sensor.
+Instead of having the user to learn data encoding protocols, SmartShoe provides great flexibility by leaving the user to customize the pressing patterns of each letter.

-To use SmartShoe-sender to costumize your input pattern and send data, please follow the steps below
+To use SmartShoe-sender to costumize your input pressing pattern and send data, please follow the steps below

 1. Power on SmartShoe-sender.
 Once the shoe is powered, it automatically enters initialization mode.
 Any configuration you made will be lost when the shoe loses power.